 The once popular notion that ontogeny recapitulated phylogeny, which claimed that embryos can predict future development, is no more scientifically valid but I see an interesting application of this to how we understand Jesus from the most basic “I never heard of Him” to the Kingdom-active life of a completely committed believer.

 A small child may be taught about Jesus and still not know a thing.
 He/she must continue down the path of seeing him as first a famous man, then a religious leader, then as a prophet, a healer, a savior.
 Each of these levels requires a ginning up of new faith.
-The just not only live by faith; their faith must incrementally increase with every new belief.
+The just not only live by faith; their faith must incrementally increase with every new belief and every new challenge in life.

 But as I changed and grew as an adult I started asking questions.
-I had a fist full of bad answers but I sifted them out and in time saw the better picture.
-I am still learning today, which generates some of my posts.
-But this is no doubt part of your story too.
+I had a fist full of bad answers but I sifted them out and in time saw a better picture; God was actually preparing me for the world I live in now, surrounded by liars and destructive forces, but living protected by Him I am still learning today and that generates much of my writing.
+This is no doubt part of your story too.

 Ephesians 4:13 Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ: